hxstat/IM-IWAE/README.md

 # IM-IWAE: Identifiable Deep Generative Models for MNAR Data

-This repository contains the official implementation of **IM-IWAE** (Identifiable Missing-not-at-random Importance-Weighted AutoEncoder), a deep generative model designed to handle data with missingness that is not at random (MNAR), under the condition of no self-censoring given latent variables for identifiability.
+This repository contains the implementation of **IM-IWAE** (Identifiable Missing-not-at-random Importance-Weighted AutoEncoder), a deep generative model designed to handle data with missingness that is not at random (MNAR), under the condition of no self-censoring given latent variables for identifiability.

 ## Overview